 As part of the war effort a large stone quarry in Monkton Farleigh was converted in to an ammunition depot, the depot was situated under a hill top, a mile away and 450 feet above the old quarry stone yard sidings on main GWR line at Ashley, this was the main source of the ammunition.
 Sidings existed on the site since 1881 when a tramway from the quarry brought stone down the hill for shipment on the GWR.
 Alternative means of transporting the ammunition was required due to poor road access, this was because by road it was a 4 mile journey through winding lanes between the depot and the sidings.

-In November 1937 a 300 meter long platform was constructed complete with a narrow gauge tracks to carry the ammunition wagons.
-Plans to lay a tunnel in to the depot were laid down however the depot needed to be brought in to use so in the meantime work started on a 1.8km long aerial ropeway which carried the ammunition from to a from the sidings up the hill to a large loading platform near District 20 of the depot.
+In November 1937 a 300 meter long platform was constructed upon which a narrow-gauge track could be used to move ammunition carts.
+Although the initial plans called for this access tunnel, so urgent was the need to being the depot into operation that a 1.8km long aerial ropeway was constructed.
+This ropeway carried the ammunition between the sidings and a large loading platform near District 20 of the depot.
 This allowed the depot to be brought in to use while the tunnel was being constructed.

 The tunnel was designed to handle 1000 tons of ammunition wach day, it provide a secure route for the ammunition in to the site and it was practically invisible from the air.
 A 30 foot deep slopeshaft was sunk at the sidings which became the start of the tunnel which connected at quarry floor level in the depot on one of the main haulage ways.
 The tunnel is at a constant gradient as it travels up the hill to the depot.